 The internal resistor $R{\rm I}$ is used to measure how much current is flowing in the coil.
 The op-amp shown in this diagram is actually built only once and is shared among all 12 coil drivers through a multiplexer to reduce manufacturing variability among drivers.
-To determine what voltage must come from the D/A output, the maximum current level set by the external $R{\rm MAX}$ resistor is converted to a reference voltage input to the D/A. This reference voltage sets the maximum output voltage of the D/A (with an input of \$FF).
+To determine what voltage must come from the digital-to-analog (D/A) output, the maximum current level set by the external R{MAX} resistor is converted to a reference voltage input to the D/A. This reference voltage sets the maximum output voltage of the D/A (with an input of \$FF).